XSS3cut10n3r/My-NSA-Codebreaker-2025/task4.md

 ### Identifying Additional Anti-Debug Functions

 However, simply NOPing out the crash instruction proved insufficient.
-Through static analysis in IDA Pro, I examined the binary to understand the full anti-debug chain and discovered two additional protection mechanisms that needed to be bypassed.
+Through static analysis in IDA, I examined the binary to understand the full anti-debug chain and discovered two additional protection mechanisms that needed to be bypassed.

 #### Mechanism 1: ptrace Detection (sub_3590)